alr621/Getting-and-Cleaning-Data-Project/README.md

 6.
 Adding descriptive names for all the columns/variables

-Approach:
-•extract all the columns names of the merged dataframe.
-•iterate through the columns names.
-•using regex to seperate the variables in the names.
-•create a vector of new column names.
-•update the merged dataframe with the new column names.
+Approach: extract all the columns names of the merged dataframe, iterate through the columns names, using regex to seperate the variables in the names, create a vector of new column names, update the merged dataframe with the new column names.

 Code:
 colNames<-colnames(mergedData2)[3:ncol(mergedData2)]